The Hunger Games: On Stage: Development

 A stage adaptation of The Hunger Games was first announced in 2014 by Lionsgate Films, the studio behind the film adaptation.
 At the time, the play was expected to open in 2016 at a purpose-built theatre next to Wembley Stadium, with Robin de Levita serving as one of its producers.
 However, this play did not materialise.
 In 2018, producer Tristan Baker had a meeting with Lionsgate about a different project, and began developing the adaptation after a suggestion from a studio executive.
 Baker had worked with McPherson on Girl from the North Country, a musical based on the works of Bob Dylan, and thought he would be interested in adapting The Hunger Games.
 Coincidentally, McPherson's daughter was reading the novel at the time.
 Baker asked Matthew Dunster to direct, whose children were also reading the novel at the time; Baker and Dunster had previously collaborated on a production of 2:22 A Ghost Story.

 McPherson and Dunster's involvement was announced in October 2023, with the show scheduled for a premiere in London in the second half of 2024.
 At the same time, members of the creative team were announced, including Miriam Buether as stage designer and Charlotte Broom as choreographer.
 McPherson received permission from Collins to incorporate details from later novels in the series, including prequel Sunrise on the Reaping (2025).
 Collins also had conversations with McPherson about the motivations of various characters and the philosophical bases of the story, including Thomas Hobbes and David Hume.
 In addition, some scenes are new to the play and some of the original novel's unnamed characters are given names.
 The production's premiere was later delayed to the following year, with the venue announced as the purpose-built Troubadour Canary Wharf Theatre.

 London production

-Previews for the London production began on 20 October 2025, with opening night on 12 November, and a run extended through to 18 November 2026.
+Previews for the London production began on 20 October 2025, with opening night on 12 November, and a run extended through to 18 October 2026.
+Following this date, performances from 23 October 2026 to 14 February 2027 will new actors for most of the roles.